Full Container Load

-LCL is an abbreviation for Less than a Container Load which is one of the most cost saving and time consuming way of international container shipping.
+LCL is an abbreviation for Less than Container Load which is one of the most cost saving and efficient ways of international container shipping.
 For customers who don’t have enough cargo to fill whole ocean container, LCL freight is the right solution providing Full Container Load frequency and service.
 Depending on your cargo dimensions and weight we can consolidate your LCL load in a 20’ or 40’ foot sea container.

 Whether you are an Importer or Exporter of cargo from USA, LCL can drastically decrease shipping cost.
 We can provide you with space within an ocean container and the sailing time will be the same when transporting goods LCL internationally.

 Standard Marine Cargo Insurance also known as Basic Risk Coverage insures freight damage or loss to portion of the cargo while in transportation.
 This marine freight container insurance provides protection for total or partial loss depending on customer requirements and is available for all goods and terms.

 Hazardous Materials (HAZMAT)

 Hazardous Materials (HAZMAT) also called Dangerous Goods are substances or materials – liquid, solid or gases defined as harmful for the people, living organisms, property and environment when transported in USA or internationally.
 Dangerous goods (HAZMAT) include:

 - Class 2.
 Gases